Chinese and Russian bombers patrolling off Alaska raise concerns about growing military cooperation

-The Russian Defense Ministry said the joint patrol also flew over the Chukchi Sea, which is on the north side of the Bering Strait.
-Russian fighter jets and strategic bombers were joined by Chinese strategic bombers in the exercises, which lasted more than five hours, the ministry said.
+The Russian Defense Ministry said the patrol also flew over the Chukchi Sea, which is on the north side of the Bering Strait, and that the exercises lasted more than five hours.

 The joint patrol tested and improved coordination between the two air forces, said Zhang Xiaogang, a spokesperson for China’s Defense Ministry.
 He said it was the eighth joint strategic air patrol since 2019.
 He declined to comment when asked if it was the first such patrol over the Bering Sea.